Fluidity-Software-Solutions/KotlinTest/README.md

 ## Getting Started

 You've just inherited a project from a junior developer.
-The requirement to implement an API for the screen below
+The requirement is to implement an API for the screen below

 <img src="https://www.fluidity.solutions/images/test/fixtures.png"/>